 Pre-exposure rabies vaccination with either the human diploid cell vaccine (HDCV) or the purified chick embryo cell vaccine (PCEC) is administered intramuscularly in the deltoid area of the arm in a schedule of three injections, with one injection per day on days 0, 7, and 21 or 28.
 Failure to complete the series puts you at risk of incomplete protection if exposed to rabies.

 Pre-exposure vaccination for veterinarians, veterinary technicians or others on the veterinary team can be ordered by a physician or arranged through your local or state health department.
-Insurance coverage varies, so ask your provider about the availability of full or partial coverage for the vaccination.
+Insurance coverage varies, so ask your provider whether your policy includes coverage, either full or partial.
 (AVMA LIFE offers rabies vaccination benefits; see below.)

 Requirements for pre-exposure rabies vaccination and titers

-Veterinarians and veterinary staff are not legally required to be vaccinated against rabies or have titers determined.
-Most, if not all, veterinary schools require pre-exposure vaccinations prior to admission or during pre-clinical coursework, and may offer subsequent titers prior to graduation.
+Veterinarians and veterinary team members aren't legally required to be vaccinated against rabies or have titers determined.
+Most veterinary schools require pre-exposure vaccinations prior to admission or during pre-clinical coursework, and may offer subsequent titers prior to graduation.

 Titers and booster vaccinations

-There are two laboratories in the U.S. that perform the ACIP-recommended Rapid Fluorescent Foci Inhibition Test (RFFIT), which measures the ability of RVNA to prevent the rabies virus from invading cells.
+Two laboratories in the United States perform the ACIP-recommended Rapid Fluorescent Foci Inhibition Test (RFFIT), which measures the ability of RVNA to prevent the rabies virus from invading cells.